VAV!/September 26, 2013

 THE Julia Child revolutionized American cuisine through her French cooking school, multi award-winning cookbooks, and globally renowned television programs by offering an approachable technique to French cooking for four decades.

 Julia Child, uber popular television chef and author,was born on August 15, 1912, in Pasadena, California.
 She moved to France in 1948, where she developed a passion for French cuisine.
-Julia was intent on adapting this cuisine to mainstream Americans, and in doing so she collaborated on a cookbook, "Mastering the Art of French Cooking" published in 1961, and since considered a standard in culinary guides.
+Julia was intent on adapting this cuisine to mainstream Americans, and in doing so, she collaborated on a cookbook, "Mastering the Art of French Cooking" published in 1961, and since considered a standard in culinary guides.

 During an assignment in 1945, somewhere in Sri Lanka, Child plunged into a romantic relationship with another OSS employee, Paul Child.
-By September of 1946, at wars end, the couple returned to America where they were married.
+By September of 1946, at war's end, the couple returned to America where they were married.

 The Childs moved to Paris in 1948 after Paul was reassigned to the U.S. Information Service at the American Embassy.
-It was here that Julia developed her passion for French cuisine.
+It was there that Julia developed her lifelong passion for French cuisine.
 She attended the respected Cordon Bleu cooking school for six months (including private lessons with the master chef Max Bugnard).
 She bonded with like minded fellow students, Simone Beck and Louisette Bertholle, to organize the cooking school L'Ecole de Trois Gourmandes (The School of the Three Gourmands).

 Above: Julia Child Remixed

 Intent on adapting French cuisine for mainstream Americans, the three collaborated on a two volume cookbook.
-After the first publisher rejected the manuscript due to it's length, the book was accepted by another publisher who released it in September of 1961, with the title of 'Mastering the Art of French Cooking.'
+After the first publisher rejected the manuscript due to its length, the book was accepted by another publisher who released it in September of 1961, with the title of 'Mastering the Art of French Cooking.'
 The book was a huge success and the bestselling cookbook for five straight years after its publication.
 Since then the book has become a standard guide for the culinary community.

-While promoting her book on Boston public television, Julia's forthright, frank and humorous manner was met with overwhelming favorable public response.
+While promoting her book on Boston public television, Julia's forthright, frank and humorous manner was met with an overwhelming favorable public response.
 She was offered her own series, 'The French Chef TV,' that premiered on WGBH in 1962.
 Shortly thereafter, the series was syndicated to 96 stations throughout America.
 Child also introduced the television programs 'Julia Child and Company' in 1978, 'Julia Child and More Company' in 1980, and 'Dinner at Julia's' in 1983, alongside many bestselling cookbooks in culinary education.

-Her success and impact worldwide was so great that Julia became the recipient of the George Foster Peabody Award in 1964 followed by an Emmy Award in 1966.
+Her success and impact worldwide was so enormous that Julia became the recipient of the George Foster Peabody Award in 1964 followed by an Emmy Award in 1966.
 She became the first woman ever to be inducted into the Culinary Institute Hall of Fame.
 In November 2000, Julia received France's: Legion d'Honneur.
 During August 2002, the Smithsonian's National Museum of American History introduced an exhibit featuring the kitchen where Julia filmed three of her cooking shows.

 Today, Julia's legacy lives on through her cookbooks and syndicated shows.
 During 2009 a film, 'Julie & Julia', opened to rave reviews in theatres.
 The movie, starred Meryl Streep and Amy Adams, and chronicled Child's life, and her influence around the globe.